Healthy Sleep for Parents

 These tips may help with sleeping while pregnant during the first trimester:

 - Exercise: it seems counter-intuitive, but exercise can combat fatigue and body aches.
 While you don’t want to over-exert yourself, regular exercise can contribute to your sleep hygiene.

 - Take naps: short naps in the afternoon can help keep you rested and offset the fatiguing effects of progesterone.

 - Watch what you drink: avoid caffeinated beverages that can make it harder to fall asleep.
 Drink more water during the day than at night in order to reduce the nighttime need to urinate.

 Morning sickness is also an issue that often arises during the first trimester.
 These tips may help in countering it:

 - Avoid spicy foods: as delicious as that habañero salsa looks, it’s generally best to stay away from really spicy dishes, especially for dinner.

 - Choose lighter foods before bed: eating a big or heavy meal soon before going to bed can exacerbate morning sickness, so try to opt for light snacks in the evening.

-In the second trimester (weeks 13 through 27), motion sickness usually goes away, and your body has had more time to get used to hormonal changes.
+In the second trimester (weeks 13 through 27), motion sickness usually goes away, and your body has more time to get used to hormonal changes.
 You may start to feel the baby moving, and cramps may occur more frequently, especially leg cramps at night.
 Other biological changes can include heartburn, particularly when you lie down, and vivid dreaming, which may start in the first trimester but often intensifies in the second.

 Cramping, heartburn, and intense dreaming can all disrupt sleep.
-Bodily discomfort or acid reflux may make it hard to fall asleep, and vivid dreaming may cause you to wake up more commonly in the night.
+Bodily discomfort or acid reflux may make it hard to fall asleep, and vivid dreaming may cause you to wake up more commonly at the night.